tlstyer/acquire/README.md

     sudo apt-get install nodejs npm python3-pip ruby zopfli npm install almond clean-css html-minifier normalize.css requirejs socket.io sudo gem install sass
-    sudo pip3 install ujson
+    sudo pip3 install --allow-external mysql-connector-python mysql-connector-python sqlalchemy ujson

 ## Upgrade Dependencies

 The apt-get packages are upgraded by your system.
-To upgrade the other dependencies, rerun ```npm install ...``` and ```sudo gem ...``` from Install Dependencies and run this:
+To upgrade the other dependencies, rerun the relevant commands in Install Dependencies, but add the ```--upgrade``` option for pip3.

-    sudo pip3 install --upgrade ujson